 Daniel Gethmann has been associate professor at the Institute of Architectural Theory, Art History and Cultural Studies since 2017.
 He completed his habilitation thesis titled Feld.
 Modelle, Begriffe und architektonische Raumkonzepte(Field.
 Models, Terms, and Architectonic Spatial Concepts) in 2016.
 After studying German literature and politics, as well as theatre, film, and television studies at the Ruhr University Bochum, he completed a PhD in the field of cultural studies at the Humboldt University of Berlin.
 His research and teaching activities focus on cultural studies in architectural research, media theory, auditive culture, as well as the history and theory of cultural techniques.
 He is executive editor of Graz Architecture Magazines (GAM) and, since 2018, has led the OeNB (Austrian Central Bank) research project “Ferdinand Schuster (1920-1972) – Das architektonische Werk”.

-Franziska Hederer studied architecture in Austria and the Netherlands and is associate professor at the Institute of Spatial Design.
+Franziska Hederer studied architecture in Austria and the Netherlands and is associate professor at the Institute of Spatial Design / Raum und Gestalt.
 In 2015, she completed her habilitation in the field of spatial perception and experimental design, titling her work An den oszillierenden Rändern der Architektur (At the Oscillating Edges of Architecture).
-In her research and teaching work she uses artistic practices as tools of spatial perception, borrowing practices from the performing arts in particular.
-She has given talks and taught at the University of Liverpool, the University of Antwerp, KTH Stockholm, the University of Madeira, and the University of Applied Arts Vienna.
+In her research and teaching work she operates with artistic practices in architectural design processes.
+She has given talks and taught at the University of Liverpool, the University of Antwerp, KTH Stockholm, the University of Madeira, School of Arts Nova Goriza and the University of Applied Arts Vienna.

 Andreas Lechnerhas been associate professor at the institute of building typology since 2017.
 After international teaching and work experiences he became affiliated with the institute in 2007.
 He earned his PhD in 2009 and since then has been involved in Third-party funded research projects.
 In 2017, he completed his habilitation in the field of building typology and architectural design aspects entitled Entwurf einer architektonischen Gebäudelehre (Park Books 2018) which received nationally and internationally honors.
 The publication is based on his master course, which was nominated for the Prize for Excellence in Teaching.
 His past academic activities include various international guest professorships, publications and peer review, as well as doing various master studios in cooperation with international guest professors.
 Furthermore, he is book review editor of Graz Architecture Magazine (GAM), member of the commission of experts for the conservation of Graz’ historic core (Altstadtsachverständigenkommission) and is a self-employed architect.